Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 The 16th-century monastery is a shrine for explorers, full of maritime motifs like a rope wrapped around the columns and innumerable aquatic monsters, all recalling the period when Portugal ruled the oceans.

-The Chapter House is a striking example of Gothic architecture, with its soaring vaulted ceilings.
-The room was used by the monks for meetings and administrative purposes, but today you can appreciate the stunning architecture and enjoy the peaceful ambiance.
+The Chapter House is an example of Gothic architecture, with its soaring vaulted ceilings.
+The monks used the room for meetings and administrative purposes, but today you can appreciate the stunning architecture and enjoy the peaceful ambiance.

 The Confessionals is a unique feature, designed to provide a private space for monks to confess their sins to a priest.
 The small, set of 12 rooms with enclosed spaces are adorned with beautifully carved woodwork and provide an interesting glimpse into the spiritual practices of the past.